Accounts Receivable Auditing

 - Calculate the receivable report total.
 The auditors will add up the invoices on the accounts receivable aging report to verify that the total they traced to the general ledger is correct.

 - Investigate reconciling items.
 If you have journal entries in the accounts receivable account in the general ledger, the auditors will likely want to review the justification for the larger amounts.
+This means that these journal entries should be fully documented.

 - Test invoices listed in receivable report.
 The auditors will select some invoices from the accounts receivable aging report and compare them to supporting documentation to see if they were billed in the correct amounts, to the correct customers, and on the correct dates.